Is Friends of Echo Park Lake Turning the Lake into an Enforcement Zone?

 I am appalled, to tell you the truth, because none of the people that I’ve heard so far have any experience of houselessness.
 And I dare say that if it was the result of you being unhoused, you wouldn’t know how to survive for a week.
 So it’s really bizarre to me-”

 Before Henderson could finish, he was interrupted by someone loudly clapping their hands, followed up by Friends of Echo Park Lake member Frieda Jane stating, “I’m not quite sure that you know that any of us have not experienced that.
 I’m not quite if you know if none of us-”

 Henderson tried several times to finish his statement, but was cut off by Jane each time before Parry shut down the conversation completely by stating, “Theo, I’m sorry, but I do appreciate your comments, but this forum is really intended for our neighborhood group to talk about the Echo Park Lake, our goals for that lake, and our goals for a compassionate offer of shelter for the individuals experiencing homelessness at the lake.
 We welcome people to participate in this conversation who share that perspective.
 But this is a private neighborhood group.
 And so we’re not here to debate that kind of central point of view.”

 As of now, it appears the LAPD is planning to turn Echo Park Lake into an enforcement zone by early spring — and they are hoping to do so as quietly as possible to, in Parry’s own words, “avoid a huge public protest issue.”

 Friends of Echo Park appears highly concerned with activist backlash, as illustrated by statements from Riley Montgomery.

 “We need to get coordinated as far as when these Neighborhood Council meetings or City Council meetings are happening,” Montgomery said.
 “We’re getting overwhelmed by these activists.”

-This is an ongoing story KNOCK is following closely and we will continue to make updates as we learn more information.
+This is an ongoing story Knock LA is following closely and we will continue to make updates as we learn more information.